 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Wash and dry all produce.
-Adjust rack to middle position and preheat oven to 425 degrees.
-Peel and halve shallot, then cut each half into quarters.
+Preheat oven to 425 degrees.
+Peel sweet potatoes, then cut into ½-inch cubes.
+Peel and halve shallot.
+Cut halves into quarters.
+Mince jalapeño (removing ribs and seeds for less heat.
 Finely chop cilantro.
 Halve lime and tomatoes.
+Core and seed poblano, then cut into ½-inch squares.
 Mince garlic.
-Core and seed poblano, then cut into ½-inch squares.
-Mince jalapeño, removing ribs and seeds first for less heat.

 Set aside 1 TBSP cilantro for salad.
-In a small bowl, stir together remaining cilantro, ½ tsp cumin (we sent more), 3 TBSP olive oil, a pinch of garlic, jalapeño (to taste), and a squeeze of lime.
-Season generously with salt and pepper.
-Add more garlic, cumin, or lime juice to taste.
+Combine remaining cilantro, ½ tsp cumin (we sent more), 3 TBSP olive oil, a pinch of garlic, jalapeño (to taste), and a squeeze of lime in a small bowl.
+Season generously with salt, pepper, and more garlic, cumin, and lime (to taste).

 Heat a drizzle of olive oil in a large pan over medium-high heat.
 Season steak all over with salt and pepper.
 Add to pan and cook to desired doneness, 3-6 minutes per side.
 Remove from pan and let rest 5 minutes before thinly slicing against the grain.

-In a medium bowl, toss together roasted veggies, tomatoes, reserved cilantro, a squeeze of lime, and any remaining jalapeño (to taste).
+In a medium bowl, toss sweet potatoes, poblanos, shallot, tomatoes, reserved cilantro, a squeeze of lime, and any remaining jalapeño (to taste).
 Season with salt and pepper.

-Divide veggie jumble and steak between plates.
-Serve with chimichurri for drizzling over.
+Divide salad and steak between plates.
+Serve with chimichurri for drizzling.